NadaElokaily/VA_task/README.md

 ## Implemention of an Address Book that is based on the Trie structure
 for reference https://en.wikipedia.org/wiki/Trie
--constructs a Trie graph for a number of Persons (name, address).
+- constructs a Trie graph for a number of Persons (name, address).
--Trie-search a node (name, address) with the expected Trie algorithmic complexity from the command line.
+- Trie-search a node (name, address) with the expected Trie algorithmic complexity from the command line.
--exports the output tree as an XML file named Phonebook.xml
+- exports the output tree as an XML file named Phonebook.xml

 ## A multi-threading system that has:
 - A Dispatcher helper class, which creates an Actor object that runs in a separate thread.